uptoratlen/raspi_LiveBackup/README.md

 2 | 40 m | unzip
 3 | 30 m | phshrink

-This resulted in a 3.5 GB IMG file.
+This resulted in a 3.5 GB IMG file in less than 3 hours with 0 downtime.

 The backup script also does some retention on the previous backups.
 This makes sense as an automatic should also do retention before space runs out, right